moovup/programming-test/mobile.md

 ## Technical Requirement
 - Source code must be stored in a git repository (github or bitbucket)
-- App should cache API result (Cached the people and should be available offline)
+- App should cache the API result and should be available offline
 - Candidates are free to use any libraries
 - Expect the code is **production ready**